illumos/ipd/ipd/0002/README.md

 ## Introduction

-As part of Illumos's historical inheritance, we until very recently, ran lint against a significant portion of the source code (as mostly defined by [Makefile.lint](https://github.com/illumos/illumos-gate/blob/master/usr/src/Makefile.lint)).
+As part of Illumos's historical inheritance we, until very recently, ran lint against a significant portion of the source code (as mostly defined by [Makefile.lint](https://github.com/illumos/illumos-gate/blob/master/usr/src/Makefile.lint)).